 Coco Chanel in her own outfit

 On the other hand, it may not matter.
 She changed the world for style-conscious women.
 In 1910 Chanel opened a small business at 31 Rue Cambon, in Paris’ 1st arrondissement, and sold mainly hats.
 Within a couple of years, and still before WW1 broke out, Chanel expanded to Deauville, where she began selling casual resort outfits, jersey being an intelligent and flexible fabric for the cashed-up working women.
-Straight after the war ended, Chanel had established her fullblown couture house at the same 31 Rue Cambon, below her old flat and workshop.
+Post-war Chanel established her fullblown couture house at the same 31 Rue Cambon, below her old flat and workshop.

 Chanel’s lushly decorated flat could not have been more different from the prison-like orphanage in which she grew up.
-The flat is still famous today and everything is preserved just as it was left (see the photo below).
+The flat is still famous today and everything is preserved just as it was left (photo below).

 Chanel's shop, 31 Rue Cambon Paris